009Kings/beeFree/README.md

 I got a late start to the day so I went in and refactored some code and fixed a couple of little things (like having the wasp collision not register wingspace).
 I also figured out how to prevent my cool BAM FLOWERS AND WASPS bug where if you leave the screen while game is running, when you come back, it'll reward you with all of the flowers and wasps in one clump on the screen.
 ![BAM!
-Flowers and wasps!](https://raw.githubusercontent.com/009kings/beeFree/master/readmeImg/BAMFlowersAndWasps.png) Thanks to Javascript's hasFocus function method, I was able to fix this by adding a couple of if statements to my generateWasps function and to my generateFlowers function
+Flowers and wasps!](https://raw.githubusercontent.com/009kings/beeFree/master/readmeImg/BAMFlowersAndWasps.png) Thanks to Javascript's hasFocus method, I was able to fix this by adding a couple of if statements to my generateWasps function and to my generateFlowers function
 ```
 if (gameState.enemies.wasps.inGame && document.hasFocus()) {
     addWasp();